timothyle97/FluxVision_final/README.md

   cd FluxVision
   nano config.txt
   ```
-5. (optional) Uncomment lines in "startup.sh" if you are using a ticker, skip button, or volume knob
+5. (optional) Uncomment lines in "startup.sh" if you are using a ticker, skip button, or volume knob.

   ```
   nano startup.sh